 Are Artificial Sweeteners Healthy?

-First of all, if you’ve read anything I write, including my book, you’ll know I harp on and on about eliminating sugar from our diets.
+First of all, if you've read anything I write, including The Belly Burn Plan, you'll know I harp on and on about eliminating sugar from our diets.
 Sugar is menacing.
-But I’m not so sure artificial sweeteners are an better.
+But I'm not so sure artificial sweeteners are an better.

 Many will argue that point as aspartame, sucralose, acesulfame potassium and even saccharin - along with many others - are beneficial, especially since they’re generally recognized as safe (GRAS) by the FDA.